Georgian Dublin Outdoor Walking Tour: Henrietta Street and Beyond

 This event has ended

-Take a journey through Georgian Dublin, with guided walking tours from award-winning museum 14 Henrietta Street.
+Take a journey through Georgian Dublin, with a guided walking tour from award-winning museum 14 Henrietta Street.

 The meeting point for this tour is outside 14 Henrietta Street.
 The tour finishes on Upper O'Connell Street.